EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Windows-Admin-Center.md

 1. [Register Windows Admin Center with Azure](#task-4-register-windows-admin-center-with-azure)
 1. [Validate access by users](#task-5-validate-access-by-users)

-    > Can Ida access Windows Admin Center and see all shared connections?
+    > Can Pia access Windows Admin Center and see all shared connections?

-    > Can Ida get administrative access to a server through Windows Admin Center?
+    > Can Pia get administrative access to a server through Windows Admin Center?

 ### Task 1: Create shared connections from a CSV file